weixiang-smart/HSDP/README.md

 # Human-sourced Diffusion Policy
 Official repository for paper "Human-sourced Diffusion Policy for Robust Robotic Manipulation in Safety Monitoring Tasks".
 We will update the Readme file and the code soon.
+For appendix materials, please see https://sites.google.com/view/hsdp-appendix/.

 ## Video of real-world experiments